sujancseru/Supervised-LPC-Training-Target-AKF/README.md

-# Supervised-LPC-Training-Target-AKF
 # On supervised LPC estimation training targets for augmented Kalman filter-based speech enhancement

-Supervised LPC Training Target is Deep Learning Framework to find the best LPC training target as well as Deep Learning Method in [[2]](https://ieeexplore.ieee.org/document/9422809) to optimize LPC Estimates of Augmented Kalman Filter for Speech Enhancement in Real-Life Condition.
+Supervised LPC Training Target is Deep Learning Framework to find the best LPC training target as well as Deep Learning Method in [[3]](https://www.sciencedirect.com/science/article/abs/pii/S0167639322000875) to optimize LPC Estimates of Augmented Kalman Filter for Speech Enhancement in Real-Life Condition.
 It is an extended work of previous [DeepLPC](https://ieeexplore.ieee.org/document/9411829) and [DeepLPC-MHANet](https://ieeexplore.ieee.org/document/9422809).